Lady Death: Classic Lady Death at Avatar Press

 There she encounters Wargoth, who observes her uncontrolled and instinctive use of magic, and agrees to help her destroy Sagos and rescue her mother.
 He recruits the sorceress Satasha to teach Hope spellcraft.
 Wargoth also teaches her how to fight, but every weapon she wields melts in her hand due to her uncontrolled energy.

 Over the next two years, Lady Death and her companions fight through the Blacklands, hunting for Sagos.
 All the while Sagos' undead army destroys and converts the cities of the Blacklands.
 Eventually, Lady Death and her companions track Sagos down to a temple in Karrion, where they discover Sagos holding Lady Death's mother in chains.
 Sagos defeats them easily and brings the temple down around them.
 Lady Death digs herself out and is attacked by Nameless Wolves, slaying all but two of them.
 These two wolves become her companions.

 In the city of Asuwa, Lady Death recovers the sword Deathbringer, which was specially made for her by Satasha and The Silent One.
 Deathbringer is able to withstand her energies without being destroyed, and allows her to channel her magic through it.

 Lady Death then bathes in the Fanghorn river, which grants knowledge of elemental magic to those who survive the experience.
 She uses this power to save Satasha's home city from destruction, but learns that Sagos does not plan to just conquer the Blacklands, but to wipe out all life, and that he has the means to do it.

 Coffin Comics

-Lady Death is awakened by an old ally and finds centuries have passed she goes onward to exact vengeance on her enemies and is reunited with her long lost children.
+Lady Death is awakened by an old ally and finds two decades have passed she goes onward to exact vengeance on her enemies and is reunited with her long lost children.